mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

   - maxFee: uint256
 ```

-The manifest file is the blueprint of the task I’m building.
-It describes the task to Mimic in a clean, declarative way—its name, inputs, and contract dependencies.
-It acts as the task’s schema, and the tooling uses it to type-check the logic, generate bindings, and package the final task.
+The manifest file is the task’s blueprint—a declarative spec defining its name, inputs, and contract dependencies.
+Mimic treats it as the source of truth, using it to type-check the logic, generate bindings, and package the task.
+You describe the desired state; Mimic materializes it.

-So, you describe the task in a declarative way and Mimic will "manifest" it to the desired state.
-Love the idea - it reminds me of the reasons I switched from Arch Linux to NixOS.
-I was sick of packages breaking my setup and endless configuration drift (NixOS still breaks, but I can roll back with a single command).
+This mindset reminds me of why I moved from Arch to NixOS: fewer surprises, less drift, and instant rollbacks when things break.
+Anyway—

-Ok I digress, sorry.
-Let's define an automated task that checks an account’s USD-denominated balance for a specific ERC-20 token, and if that balance falls below a given USD threshold, it triggers a token transfer (with a specified amount, recipient, and max fee) on the given chain.
+## Edit the Manifest

-Compared to the base config, we add a new input called `thresholdUsd` and switch the numeric fields (`amount`, `maxFee`) to strings so they can accept human-readable decimals.
-With these additions, the task can now check the token’s USD value and only execute the transfer when the account’s USD-denominated balance drops below the specified threshold.
+The task I’m building checks an account’s USD-denominated balance for a specific ERC-20 token and triggers a token transfer if that balance falls below a threshold.
+To extend the base config, I added a `thresholdUsd` input and switched numeric fields like `amount` and `maxFee` to strings so they support human-readable decimals.
+With those changes, the task can evaluate USD value and execute the transfer only when the threshold is breached.

 ```diff
  version: 1.0.0